AQJED/Bike_Sharing/README.md

 # Bike_Sharing
-In this project, I build a neural network and use it to predict daily bike rental ridership.
+Built a neural network from scratch and used it to predict daily bike rental ridership.
+This was part of Udacity deep learning nanodegree.
+For this project, I used numpy, pandas and matplot libraries only.
+For the network built, I implemented both the forward pass and backwards pass through the network.
+The network has two layers, a hidden layer and an output layer.
+The hidden layer uses the sigmoid function for activations.